 Deletion strains were constructed by allelic exchange as previously described (Trautmann & Ramsey 2022).
-Briefly, at least 1 μg of allelic exchange plasmid was electroporated into competent cells with the specifications described above.
-Cells in which a single integration event occurred were selected for on CHA-H plates with kanamycin.
-These cells were subsequently plated on CHA-H containing 10% sucrose and lacking NaCl, allowing for survival only of cells that had crossed out the non-homologous portion of the vector, including sacB and kanamycin resistance gene.
-Colonies that were sucrose-resistant and kanamycin-sensitive were screened for deletions using PCR.
-Candidate strains were confirmed by amplification of genomic DNA outside of the flanking regions on each side of the deletion and Sanger sequencing (RI-INBRE CRCF or sequencing at CHB?).
+Briefly, at least 1 μg of allelic exchange plasmid was electroporated into competent cells as above.
+Cells in which a single integration event occurred were selected for on CHA-H with kanamycin.
+Counter-selection for the vector was accomplished by plating on CHA-H containing 10% sucrose and lacking NaCl.
+Sucrose-resistant, kanamycin-sensitive colonies were screened for deletions using PCR.
+Candidate strains were confirmed by amplification of genomic DNA outside of the flanking regions on each side of the deletion and Sanger sequencing and for some strains, whole genome resequencing (RI-INBRE CRCF, SeqCenter).
 Plasmid pKL111 pEXΔhfq was used to make LVS ∆hfq and plasmid pKR11 pEXΔrpsU2 (Trautmann & Ramsey 2022) was used to make LVS ∆rpsU2 ∆hfq.